open-learning-exchange/open-learning-exchange.github.io/pages/bellapps.md

 [Here is the song "Opposite Song"](/pages/uploads/music/oppositesong.mp3) [Here is the video "Burka Avenger"](/pages/uploads/movies/burkaavenger.mp4)

-Please click on each one of these links and you will be directed to the GitHub page.
-After that, you will click on the `raw` button as you see below:
+Please click on each one of these links and right click to save them.

 [Raw](/pages/uploads/images/raw.png)